llapresi/lukelapresi.com/content/projects/skatespot/index.md

 between dynamic screens.
 The back end uses Node.js, Express, MongoDB and Mongoose to create a database that allows users to add and search for points of interest alongsides comments and other users.

-As a Progressive Web App, Skatespot.io caches the main app shell using the Service Workers API if the user adds it to their mobile home screen.
+Skatespot.io is a Progressive Web App, caching the main app shell using the Service Workers API if the user adds it to their mobile home screen.
 This allows the app's initial startup time to be sped up dramatically